American College, Madurai

 The American College, often referred to as American College, is one of the oldest colleges in India, located in Madurai, Tamil Nadu.
 It was founded in 1881 by American Christian missionaries.
 The red-brick buildings, in the Saracenic style, blend with the natural surroundings constructed by British architect Henry Irwin.
 Century-old buildings Main Hall, James Hall and Washburn Hall show the heritage of the college.

 The college is ranked 54th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Location

-It is situated on Melur road (Azhagar Koil road) in between Tamukkam Ground near Tallakulam and Government Rajaji Hospital in Goripalayam.
+It is situated on Alagar Koil Road in the Tallakkulam area of Madurai, in the northern-central part of the city, between Tamukkam Ground and Government Rajaji Hospital near Goripalayam.
+The campus lies a few kilometres from the Madurai railway station and the Periyar bus terminus.